 Interestingly, it wasn't until 1901, when the Krenn House in front of it was demolished, that St. Nicholas's stunning façade became visible to the rest of the Old Town Square.

-St. Nicholas serves both as church and as a magnificent venue for classical concerts.
+St. Nicholas serves both as church and as a magnificent venue for early evening classical music concerts.

 During the winter the interior of the church is heated, but it is advisable to wear warm clothing for the concerts.

 For listings and to book tickets for classical concerts at St. Nicholas Church: Prague concerts.-----------------------------------------------

 To discover more about St. Nicholas Church, take a Prague tour: